tianyaochou/resume/main.typ

   rows: (auto),
   gutter: 10pt,
   image("image.jpeg", height: auto),
   align(horizon)[I am a fast learner with a passion for staying at the forefront of new technologies especially related to programming languages.
-Continuously rethinking about status quo, I actively seek solutions of improvement.
+Continuously rethinking about status quo, I actively seek solutions of improvement with an analytical mindset and structured approach.
 In addition to my commitment to innovation, I also pay attention to details.
 Moreover, I am collaborative and eager to contribute my skills and adaptability to a team that values innovation and embraces positive change.]
 )

 #section(icon: "icons/graduation-cap-solid.svg")[Education]